A range of crime prevention measures are used to improve the security and safety of neighbourhoods in Middlesbrough, including CCTV cameras.

 The cameras are used to proactively capture and share evidence and intelligence which identifies offenders and makes neighbourhoods safer and stronger.
 Communication systems between the police, Street Wardens, shop security, and licensed premises door staff are connected in order to share information and benefit the community.
 Evidence can also be used to support criminal and civil prosecutions.

-Middlesbrough Council monitors CCTV cameras 24 hours a day, 365 days a year.
-The CCTV monitoring station links with the town’s police response, in store security, and other street-level intelligence networks.
+We monitor our CCTV cameras 24 hours a day, 365 days a year.
+The CCTV monitoring station links with Middlesbrough’s police response, in store security, and other street-level intelligence networks.
 View a list of all CCTV camera locations.

 All data from the CCTV system is centrally recorded and stored for 28 days.